robertobatts/aws-certification-notes/notes/08-rds-aurora-ec.md

 ### Turn a Single-AZ RDS into Multi-AZ
 - Zero downtime operation (no need to stop the DB)
 - Just click on "modify" for the database
-- Behind the scenese, the following happens:
+- Behind the scenes, the following happens:
 	- A snapshot is taken
 	- A new DB is restored from the snapshot in a new AZ
 	- Synchronization is established between the two databases